OTRF/OSSEM/data_dictionaries/windows/etw-providers/Microsoft-Windows-Security-Auditing/events/event-4723.md

 # Event ID 4723: An attempt was made to change an account's password

 ## Description
-Event ID 4723: An attempt was made to change an account's password
+This event generates every time a user attempts to change his or her password.

 ## Data Dictionary
 |Standard Name|Field Name|Type|Description|Sample Value|